verosfbay/bikesharing/README.md

 The "Checkout Times by Gender" graph shows that in comparison to males, females tend to checkout bikes for one additional minute (5 minutes vs 6 minutes).

 <img width="1017" alt="Screen Shot 2022-06-25 at 4 56 45 PM" src="https://user-images.githubusercontent.com/95447175/175794021-76c9ca29-43e9-44f5-802d-5fa6d81d02f7.png">
-The "Trips by Gender (Weekday per Hour)" chart shows that the most popular trip times are consistenet between females and males.
+The "Trips by Gender (Weekday per Hour)" chart shows that the most popular trip times are consistent between females and males.

 <img width="1018" alt="Screen Shot 2022-06-25 at 4 57 04 PM" src="https://user-images.githubusercontent.com/95447175/175794026-f081c599-62da-4db6-889a-13e3784c0b3e.png">
 The "Trips by Weekday per Hour" graph shows that Mondays through Fridays, the most popular trip times are between 7-10am and 4-8pm.
-For Saturtdays and Sundays, the most popular trip times are between 10am-8pm.
+For Saturdays and Sundays, the most popular trip times are between 10am-8pm.

 <img width="1038" alt="Screen Shot 2022-06-25 at 4 57 21 PM" src="https://user-images.githubusercontent.com/95447175/175794035-811fe2d8-b19c-4daa-b275-a2785cf4ff90.png">
-The "Trips by Gender by Weekday" shows that Thursdays and Fridays are the most popular days to ride citibikes.
+The "Trips by Gender by Weekday" shows that Thursdays and Fridays are the most popular days to ride bikes.

 <img width="1013" alt="Screen Shot 2022-06-25 at 4 58 09 PM" src="https://user-images.githubusercontent.com/95447175/175794045-817d4d3a-afff-4ed6-a62f-7a8f948ed3a0.png">
 Showing the most popular stations in the city for starting a bike journey.
 The most popular station has the coordinates 40.751900, -73.977700.